 Schedule a Consultation

 If you have experienced gum disease and suffer from gum recession, gum grafting may be the perfect treatment for you.
-To see if you are a good candidate, call (410) 744-6088 to schedule a consultation with Dr. Moskowitz.
+To learn more, contact our office at (410) 744-6088 to schedule a consultation with Dr. Moskowitz.